 So it seems this experiment has worked, chalk one up for me.

 In the end, it helped the girls understand money a bit more.
-We were not that heavy handed in terms of things they needed (we ended up paying for a large number of things, but we also didn’t make their allowances that big either, but I think the experiment worked out quite well.
+We were not that heavy handed in terms of things they needed.
+We ended up paying for a large number of things, but we also didn’t make their allowances that big either, but I think the experiment worked out.